square/pyfu-usb/README.md

     just lint

-To run unit tests with code coverage:
+To run unit tests:

     just test

-To view code coverage metrics:
+To view code coverage:

     just coverage

-To build the wheel:
+To build the package:

     uv build